Dpdl-io/DpdlEngine/README.md

 ## Dpdl = ( Java Api's + C + 'C++' + Python + Julia + JavaScript + Lua + Ruby + Java + Groovy + Clojure + Wat/Wasm + Wgsl + AI) = <ins>Powerful and Versatile</ins>

-Further programming languages and syntax interpreters can be added as extensions and embedded via a dedicated plug-in interface and configuration.
+Further programming languages and syntax interpreters can be added as extensions and embedded via a dedicated interface and configuration.
 This allows developers to easily create embedded custom syntax and language interpreters of all sorts.
 For example the ROOT C++ Data Analysis framework from Cern is also available as Dpdl language plug-in.

-These features make Dpdl a powerful development platform for rapid prototyping, in particular also due to the fact that software written with Dpdl will be enabled to access thousands of existing high-quality software libraries.

 ## Dpdl is designed to: